-Example: Fig. 7.1 shows a Single-Lane store with one order detection point (1 menu) and two non-order detection points (two POS windows) chosen from the Lane Layout options.
-The Detector Mapping options allow you to map your DETECTOR to a Vehicle Number (Veh #).
+The Detector Mapping options (see Fig. 7.2) allow you to map your DETECTOR to a Vehicle Number (Veh #).
 This Veh # correlates to the Veh # on the TSP, so you must map accordingly to match the actual connection.
 You can assign a descriptive name in the DISPLAY NAME field and chose your QUEUE SIZE, which is the number of vehicles that can fit between this detection point and the next.
 For example, "Menu" is mapped to Veh 2 and named "Menu," the queue number selected from the QUEUE SIZE drop-down list is "3 Cars."
 This indicates that three vehicles can fit between this detection point and the next detection point.
 In this example, the detection point is "Window" with the DISPLAY NAME "Cashier."
 The last detector point does not have a queue size because there are no other detection points/zones in the lane beyond this point.
+If your system uses more than one TSP, use the TSP field to select the one corresponding to each detector mapped.

 NOTE: Queue size does not include the vehicles at the detection points, just those in between.
-Twenty feet per vehicle is the estimated measurement used.
+Twenty feet (6.1 m) per vehicle is the estimated measurement used.